wg-osr/walkerga.github.io/class/mu_diabolist.md

 If a SD rolls a 1, 2 or 3, you don’t lose it.
 Otherwise, you lose it until you get a night of sleep.
 You can’t cast without SD.

-Every time you roll doubles or a 6 you get closer to *Catastrophe*.
+Every time you roll doubles you get closer to *Catastrophe*.

 <ins>Catastrophe</ins><br>
-Every time you roll doubles or a 6 you gain 1 *Doom Point*.
-Roll a D20.
+Every time you roll doubles you gain 1 *Doom Point*.
+Every time you gain a _Doom Point_, roll a D20.
 If you roll equal to or below your doom score, you trigger a [catastrophe](/list/spell-catastrophe).
 </details>

 Because of the taboo you've broken as a diabolist, you also gain a Doom Point each time you roll a 6 on a Spell Dice.

 ## Doomed Pact
-You can clear all your Doom Points by performing a random obligation for a devil (roll 1D8 on both the obligation and sin tables):
+You can clear all your [doom] by performing a random obligation for a devil (roll 1D8 on both the obligation and sin tables):

 <details markdown="1">
 <summary>1D8 Obligations</summary>